soft310team2/discord-watch-party-bot/README.md

-# discord-watch-party-bot
+# Discord watch party bot - Popcorn
-Discord bot for organising watch-parties.
+This is a Discord bot for organising watch-parties, named Popcorn.
 A University of Auckland SOFTENG 310 Team 2 creation.
 You're welcome!

 ## What does the Discord Watch-Party Bot do?
 Add this bot to your Discord server and let it help you select the best movie or TV show to watch with your friends.